delvaresoftwares/studio/README.md

     firebase deploy --only firestore:rules
     ```

+### 4. Configure Production Secrets for AI Features

+To ensure the AI-powered features (like the Cost Estimator) work in your deployed application, you need to provide the necessary API key to the production environment.

+1.  **Get your API Key:** Go to [Google AI Studio](https://aistudio.google.com/app/apikey) and create a new API key.
+2.  **Store the Secret:** Go to the [Google Cloud Secret Manager](https://console.cloud.google.com/security/secret-manager) for your project (`delvare-software-solutions`).
+3. Click **Create Secret**.
+4. Name the secret `GOOGLE_API_KEY`.
+5. In the "Secret value" field, paste your API key.
+6. Click **Create Secret**.

+The `apphosting.yaml` file is already configured to use this secret in production.
 With these steps completed, your contact form will securely save submissions to your Firestore database, and you can view them on the `/admin` page!